Constraining the origin of magnetic white dwarfs: Results

 We next address the second condition for a viable fossil field, namely that the WD must form before the magnetic field decays.
-Large scale convective or turbulent dynamos require not only macroscopic transport but also a sufficiently high magnetic Reynolds number for the large-scale field stretching to overcome microphysical dissipation.
-Additionally, the turbulence must maintain a field growth transport term, such as kinetic helicity, that can overcome turbulent diffusion \cite[e.g.][]{Brandenburg_2005}.
-But as convection wanes, the system will likely transition from a turbulent, dynamo-active state which is the most demanding, to turbulent but dynamo-inactive state, and eventually to laminar flow.
+Large scale convective or turbulent dynamos require not only macroscopic transport but also a sufficiently high magnetic Reynolds number for the large-scale field stretching to overcome microphysical dissipation \citep{ChrisScaling}.
+Additionally, the turbulence may require a field growth transport term, such as kinetic helicity, to overcome turbulent diffusion \cite[e.g.][]{Brandenburg_2005}.
+But as convection wanes, the system will likely transition from a turbulent, dynamo-active state which is the most demanding, to turbulent but dynamo-inactive state that would quench the magnetic field by turbulent diffusion before evolving to laminar flow.

 Even a short time in the intermediate state of turbulence without a dynamo can be important because it means turbulent diffusion without compensating growth.
-We must compare therefore compare the turbulent diffusion time scale to the WD formation time scale.
+We must therefore compare the turbulent diffusion time scale to the WD formation time scale.
 If the former is much shorter than the latter, then survival of the fossil field is highly questionable, as the field can decay before the WD fully forms.

 We estimate the turbulent diffusion timescale $t_{\text{d}}$ as $\frac{R_{\text{c}}^2}{D_{\text{t}}}$, where \(R_{\text{c}}\) represents the size of the convective core, and \(D_{\text{t}}\) stands for the turbulent diffusion coefficient.
 In the context of basic mixing length theory \citep{1992pavi.book.....S}, the turbulent diffusion coefficient is typically expressed as the product $D_{\text{t}} = \frac{1}{3} \ell_{\text{m}} v_{\text{c}}$, where \(\ell_{\text{m}} = \alpha H_p\) is the mixing length, \(v_{\text{c}}\) is the convective velocity, and \(\alpha\) is a dimensionless parameter that represents the ratio of the mixing length \(\ell_{\text{m}}\) to the pressure scale height \( H_p \approx R_{\text{c}}\) and characterizes the efficiency of heat transport.
 The velocity in the convective core is estimated as \(v_{\text{c}} \approx \left(\frac{F}{\rho_c}\right)^{1/3}\), where \(F\) is the energy flux and \(\rho_c\) is the core density.
 We use the expressions for \(v_{\text{c}}\) and \(D_{\text{t}}\) to estimate the turbulent diffusion timescale as